fluent/fluentd-docs-gitbook/articles/kubernetes-fluentd.md

 running or at least a local (single) node that can be used for testing purposes.

-Before to get started, make sure you understand or have a basic idea about the following concepts from Kubernetes:
+Before getting started, make sure you understand or have a basic idea about the following concepts from Kubernetes:

 -   [Node](https://kubernetes.io/docs/admin/node/)